Decision Aid for Clinically Localized Prostate Cancer

 What do I need to know about decisions for clinically localized prostate cancer?

-You can work with your healthcare provider to make decisions about being screened or treated for prostate cancer.
 Screening is a test done to find prostate cancer early.
 Screening is different from diagnosis because screening is used before you first start to have signs or symptoms.
 This means management or treatment can start early.
 Your healthcare provider may send you to other prostate cancer specialists such as a urologist or radiation oncologist.
 These providers can help you make informed decisions.

 What do I need to know about clinically localized prostate cancer?